 Usually, you should change the water in the hot tub every three to four months, but it depends on your usage style.
 So test your water to be sure.

-The water in your hot tub is like an ecosystem because it is used for many times and for a long time (up to three to four months or even a whole year).
+The water in your hot tub is like an ecosystem, because it is used for many times and for a long time (up to three to four months or even a whole year).
 So, if you don’t want any pathogens and harmful microbes to live there, you do need to purify it.
-Or you can change it every time and you’ll get a chemical-free hot tub!
+Or you can change it every time and you’ll get a really chemical free hot tub!
 But this method has significant restrictions and will not suit everyone.

 Solutions like Saltwater systems, UV, Ozonators, Ionizers, etc. allow you to reduce chemicals usage by two to three times.
 Common hot tub chemicals such as chlorine/bromine may impact badly on your health, but only if the concentration is out of limits.
 If the concentration is balanced properly, your water will no different than tap water.
 Choose the purifying method according to your requirements and you can be sure that soaking in a hot tub is safe.
 Then you can enjoy total peace of mind as well as a relaxed body!